minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 ### RAM_2Port & FIFO

 For RAM_2Port & FIFO, timescale 1ns/1ns was added for the testbenches (these are the ones lifted directly from the [repo](https://github.com/nandland/getting-started-with-fpgas) since they are not in the book.)

+## Chapter 7

+No comment for this chapter - think this section is more a review at this point if you're already using all these separate OSS tools.